Unbuilt Services On The M27

 Growth at the ports at Portsmouth and Southampton meant that in 2010 the Highways Agency and Hampshire County Council wanted to address problems with a lack of HGV parking along the M27 corridor, and one of the options being considered was a new service area, which could have been the perfect spark to bring back the Meon plan.

-This didn't happen, even though in 2018 the unused eastbound off-slip was thoroughly refurbished in 2018, for the first time in 43 years.
-A few months later, work started on the M27 smart motorway project, and the brand new road was dug up.
+This didn't happen, even though in 2018 the unused eastbound off-slip was thoroughly refurbished, for the first time in 43 years.
+A few months later, work started on the M27 smart motorway project, and the brand new road was immediately dug up.
 It now holds gantry posts.
 Most of the barriers and old cones have now been removed so the area is now more accessible than it ever was, even if it's not supposed to be.
-At the same time, the eastbound on-slip was turned into an emergency refuge area ("lay-by").
+At the same time, the unused eastbound on-slip was turned into an emergency refuge area ("lay-by").

 Later on in that project, Highways England removed the extra-long westbound slip road, changing it to a standard length.
 In a statement, Highways England said that the change was necessary because the exit was "too long", but did not offer a reason why this was a problem or why changing it would be better.
 The most likely explanation is that Highways England's design process for smart motorways is too simple to accommodate anything even slightly unusual.